barbell-math/util/README.md

 go install github.com/barbell-math/util/generators/...
 ```

+> Note: It is recommended to have the `$GOPATH/bin` directory in your path
+> environment variable to make the newly installed generators easier to run.

-To install a single generator rather than all of the use the command shown
+To install a single generator rather than all of them use the command shown
 below.

 ```